SublimeText-Markdown/MarkdownEditing/README.md

 * Setext-style headers (`===` and `---`) do not show up in the symbol list.
 This is due to a Sublime Text limitation (see [#158][]).
 However, we are able to put a placeholder to indicate the existence of the header.
 We encourage you to use Atx-style headers (`#`).

-* Installing for the first time while having markdown files opened may cause MarkdownEditing to behave unexpectedly on those files.
+* Installing for the first time while having markdown files opened may cause MarkdownWiki to behave unexpectedly on those files.
 Close and reopen those files to fix it.

 ## Contributing